dddaga/word-tree/README.md

 # word-tree
-An attempt to model langue with a directed graph.
+An attempt to model language with a directed graph.

 progress tracker : https://bit.ly/349o6jH